nextcloud/spreed/docs/capabilities.md

 * `delete-messages` - Allows to delete chat messages up to 6 hours for your own messages or when being a moderator.
 On deleting the message text will be replaced and a follow up system message will make sure clients and users update it in their cache and storage.
 * `rich-object-sharing` - Rich objects can be shared to chats.
 See [OCP\RichObjectStrings\Definitions](https://github.com/nextcloud/server/blob/master/lib/public/RichObjectStrings/Definitions.php) for more details on supported rich objects and required data.
 * `conversation-call-flags` - Whether the room api provides the `callFlag` to tell apart video and audio calls

+## 12.0
+* `conversation-v4` - Whether conversations API v4 is available.
+This also means that v1, v2 and v3 are **not** available anymore.
+The changes on API v4 allow a user to have multiple sessions in the same conversation on different devices which is incompatible with the data structure that was used by the previous APIs.